-Chills is owned and developed by its members; customers, representatives & partners from all over the globe.
+Chills is owned and developed by its members; Start-ups, customers, representatives & partners from all over the globe.

 Together we create a global ecosystem of local companies who can work, share knowledge & deliver services maximizing the ecosystem value for its members.

 - As a technology to manage internal data flows selling an innovative or even disruptive service.

 - Selling Chills directly to their customers and delivering additional hard & low code programming services.
 Sale of services like data management and organisational change in addition is also an option.